arreyder/eksPodNetworkDebug/README.md

   - Conntrack connections show both directions (INBOUND TO pod and OUTBOUND FROM pod) with connection states
   - Connections are identified as same-node (pod on same node), cross-node (pod on different node in VPC), or external (outside VPC)
   - This helps diagnose if connectivity issues are local to the node or cross-node networking problems
+- **Log Files Summary**: The report includes a concise summary of all log files with error counts and file paths, making it easy to identify which logs need attention
+- **View Related Logs Helper**: The `sgfp_view_logs.sh` script automatically extracts pod identifiers and searches all log files for pod-related lines, with options to view only errors or all logs
 - **Network Namespace Matching**: Attempts to match pod's network namespace using container ID (with fallback to pod UID) to handle AWS CNI's hashed namespace naming scheme
 - **Leak Detection**: Only flags empty network namespaces as issues if they're older than 1 hour (to avoid false positives from transient cleanup states)
 - **Node Debug Pod**: The `sgfp_node_debug.sh` script can accept either a pod name (will find the node) or a node name directly.